SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 2.5

-A new tab in the configuration tool allows you to configure the language to be used for voice generation and recognition and also introduces a *Push To Talk* functionality for voice recognition.
+A new tab in the configuration tool allows you to configure the language to be used for voice generation and recognition and also introduces a *Push-To-Talk* functionality for voice recognition.
 Please read the corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control), if you want to use the new features.

 Another important change in this release is the introduction of a configuration based approach for Button Box layouts.
 The automatic update procedure will take care, that the predfiend Button Box visual representation will function as before, but you will want to have a look into the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#button-box-layouts), if you had defined your own Button Box with the API based approach.
 Because of this new feature, Release 2.5 introduces changes in the format of the *Simulator Settings.ini* file, but the automated update procedure will take care of most of that.
 Nevertheless, you might have to reposition your Button Boxes, since the old saved positions will be lost after the update.